labscript-suite/PrawnBlaster/readme.md

 * Support for timeouts on those waits (with maximum length 42.9 seconds).
 * Ability to internally monitor the length of those waits and report them over the serial connection at the end of the instruction execution.
 * Support for indefinite waits until retrigger (Note: the PrawnBlaster will not report the length of indefinite waits).
-* Support for referencing to an external clock source to synchronise with other devices (officially limited to 50MHz on the pico but testing has shown it works up to 125MHz, see [#6](https://github.com/labscript-suite/PrawnBlaster/issues/6)).
+* Support for referencing to an external clock source to synchronise with other devices (officially limited to 50MHz on the Pico but testing has shown it works up to 125MHz, see [#6](https://github.com/labscript-suite/PrawnBlaster/issues/6)).

 Note 1: The half-period is the time a clock pulse stays high.
 All clock pulses produced by the PrawnBlaster have a 50-50 duty cycle.